 Designers always take these two functions into consideration.
 Look at it this way: while they would purchase a fancy display font for the header, using the same font for the article below it would be difficult to read through.

-This all depends on the designer and how they’re going to incorporate intricate fonts into the presentation as these were found to be helpful when it comes to retaining information—it doesn’t matter if it’s about art, history, or science.
+This all depends on the designer and how they’re going to incorporate intricate fonts into the presentation as these are helpful when it comes to retaining information—it doesn’t matter if it’s about art, history, or science.
 In fact, in a study published in Cognition, an academic journal, psychologists from Princeton and Indiana University conducted an experiment where they had 28 men and women read about three species of aliens.

-Half of the participants that read in easy-to-read font (Arial, black, 16) answered correctly 72.8% of the time while those who reviewed the material in hard-to-read font (Comic Sans MS or Bodoni MT, lighter shade, 12) got it right 86.5%.
+Half of the participants that read in easy-to-read font (Arial, black, 16 pt) answered correctly 72.8% of the time while those who reviewed the material in hard-to-read font (Comic Sans MS or Bodoni MT, lighter shade, 12 pt) got it right 86.5%.

 Apart from the layout, design, and content of your custom PowerPoint presentation, typography is one of the aspects that you wouldn’t want to miss out on.
 While everyone is attentive about the substance of your pitch, your audience will still look at how you present your words on the screen.

 If you want to create a presentation, but don’t know where to start, you’ve come to right place.
-With SlideGenius, we help you get the word out in professionally designed decks.
+With SlideGenius, we help you get the word out by creating professionally designed decks.
 Feel free to browse our portfolio and see what we’ve done in the past!

 Download free PowerPoint templates now.